codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 ### Compile from Source

 Another option that gives you control over the version of PHP you install, is to [compile it yourself][mac-compile].
-In that case be sure to have installed either Xcode or Apple's substitute ["Command Line Tools for XCode"] downloadable from Apple's Mac Developer Center.
+In that case be sure to have installed either [Xcode][xcode-gcc-substitution] or Apple's substitute ["Command Line Tools for XCode"] downloadable from Apple's Mac Developer Center.

 ### All-in-One Installers